xPMo/zsh-ls-colors/README.md

 This will set the arrays `modecolors` and `namecolors`.

 For more advanced usage,
-instructions are located at top of the source files for `from-array` and `from-name`.
+instructions are located at top of the source files for `from-mode` and `from-name`.
 If a use case isn't adequately covered, please open an issue!